t3-oss/t3-env/README.md

 > [!NOTE]
 >
-> You may use any Standard Schema compliant validator of your choice.
-This example uses Zod
+> You may use any [Standard Schema](https://standardschema.dev) compliant validator of your choice.
+This example uses Zod.
+> See the [documentation](https://env.t3.gg/docs/standard-schema) for more details.

 This package supports the full power of Zod/Valibot etc, meaning you can use `transforms` and `default` values.